silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a public IP resource to route between servers.
 This allows public IPs to be created, updated, and deleted.
 Public IPs are not restricted to routing within the same data center.

-For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Subnet_IpAddress_Global) and [public IP address overview](https://knowledgelayer.softlayer.com/learning/global-ip-addresses).
+For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Subnet_IpAddress_Global).

 ### Sample Terraform code
 {: #public-ip-sample}